alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 ---
 layout: default
-title: How to publish content / Statistical announcements
+title: How to publish content / Statistics release announcements
 ---

-# Statistical announcements
+# Statistics release announcements

-Do not create or modify statistics or statistics announcements unless you have authorisation from the Office of National Statistics (ONS).
+Do not create or modify statistics or statistics release announcements unless you have authorisation from the UK Statistics Authority.

-##How statistical announcements work
+##How statistics announcements work

-When you create a statistical announcement it generates a calendar entry on the [statistics release calendar](https://www.gov.uk/government/statistics/announcements).
+When you create a statistics announcement it generates a calendar entry on the [statistics release calendar](https://www.gov.uk/government/statistics/announcements).
 They are similar to calendar entries on the PubHub.

 ![stats 1](stats1.png)

-You should then create the draft publication in Publisher, linked to the announcement.
+You should then create the draft publication in [Publisher](https://whitehall-admin.production.alphagov.co.uk/government/admin), linked to the announcement.
 Once the statistics document is published, the announcement will no longer show in the release calendar.
 You need to create a publication even if the statistics publication will not be published on GOV.UK.

-##How to write text for a statistical announcement
+##How to write text for a statistics announcement

 If you’re creating a new announcement, first search GOV.UK for anything similar.
 You should match title style from previous publications where you can.
+You must follow the [style guide](https://www.gov.uk/design-principles/style-guide) when writing for GOV.UK.

 ##Titles